tychonievich/graphics/md/text/obj.md

 Other orientations are also possible.

-There is no easy way to tell what orientation a given file has.
-Typically it requires a user to look at the data rendered in one orientation and say "that's not right."
+There is no easy way to tell what orientation a given file has except by having a user to look at the data rendered in one orientation and say "that's not right."

 ## Scaling